Yousefkh97/currency_project/README.md

 **go to your aws console and get your instance public ip**
 **and you will find the app in "your-instance-ip:4000"**

-# how to run in k8s:
+# How to run in K8S:
 git clone https://github.com/Yousefkh97/currency_project.git
 cd currency_project/k8s
 kubectl apply -f . (where dot represents the current working directory)